-I am the team leader of the bus tracking mobile app (i-bus project).
-The team conducted user research through survey and interview.
-We found the basic users’ needs of bus riders: real-time bus tracking and reminder of getting off the bus.
-We also did competitive analysis on the existing bus mobile apps.
+Background: As the team leader of the bus tracking mobile app project, I led the group to conduct user research and app design.
+Based on a survey and interviews, we found the basic users’ needs of bus riders: real-time bus tracking and a reminder to get off the bus.

 Image 1: conceptual map